pdrabinski/GAN_Colorizer/README.md

 ### Discriminator

 The goal of the Discriminator is to be the expert on what a true image looks like.
-If it is fooled by the Discriminator too early then it is not doing its job well enough and as a result, will not be able to train the Generator well.
+If it is fooled by the Generator too early then it is not doing its job well enough and as a result, will not be able to train the Generator well.

 <p align = "center">
 <img src="/images/discriminator.png" />